microsoft/distance-learner/README.md

 * sacred==0.8.2
 ```

 All of these can be installed using any package manager such as `pip` or Conda.
 We recommend using a virtual environment before installing these packages.
+For installing Faiss, please refer to [instructions](https://github.com/facebookresearch/faiss/blob/main/INSTALL.md) on their official repository.

 ### Sample Code